Autism Works in the Community Grants Program 2025

 The Autism Works in the Community Grants provide one-off funding to eligible organisations for activities that increase knowledge, understanding and belonging for Autistic people and autism communities in South Australia.

-Applications are now open to organisations, including community groups, to provide contemporary facilities, equipment and opportunities to meet the needs of Autistic people and promote genuine autism inclusion in South Australia.
+This Grants Program aims to support organisations to provide contemporary facilities, equipment and opportunities to meet the needs of Autistic people and promote genuine autism inclusion in South Australia.

-Autism Works in the Community Grants of between $2,000 and $50,000 are available for projects or initiatives to be delivered over 12 months, beginning from July 2024.
+Autism Works in the Community Grants of between $5,000 and $40,000 (ex GST) are available for projects or initiatives to be delivered over 12 months, beginning from July 2025.

 These grants are to: